mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 The K’kree who populate these arks are collectively named for the arks the Krungha K’kree.
-Historians generally agree that arks were named first, then clans shed their former names in favour of ‘Krungha’ as a symbolic part of their exile.
+Historians generally agree that arks were named first, then clans shed their former names in favor of ‘Krungha’ as a symbolic part of their exile.
 It is possible that the very first clan to use these arks (and presumably designed them) was already named Krungha but relevant documentation appears to have been deliberately destroyed shortly after the exile began.
 Subsequent owners are either small enough clans to be adopted onto an existing Krungha or will have one constructed for them by existing Krunghas.
-Either requires extreme degrees of connections, resources and favours, such that this only happens when a Steppelord or Lord-of-Steppelords is being exiled, which even then is rare.
+Either requires extreme degrees of connections, resources and favors, such that this only happens when a Steppelord or Lord-of-Steppelords is being exiled, which even then is rare.